JiguangLi/Blaze_Function/README.md

   <br>
 <li>d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
 Larger values of d result in a smoother fit.
 The default value is 0.25. </li>
 </p>
-<p>The algorithm will return a one dimensional vector with length n, representing the blaze removed spectrum</p>
+<p>The algorithm will return a one dimensional vector with length n, representing the blaze removed spectrum.</p>
-<p>The following code illustrates how we can use AFS algorithm in Python<p>
+<p>The following code illustrates how we can use AFS algorithm in Python.<p>
 <pre>
   <code>
 # load essential packages, make sure you have downloaded the repository